MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-deploy-basic-bot.md

 ## Prepare for deployment

 This article assumes that you have a bot ready to be deployed.
-For information on how to create a simple echo bot, see the [Tutorial: Create a basic bot](bot-builder-tutorial-create-basic-bot.md) article.
+For information on how to create a simple echo bot, see [Create a bot with the Bot Framework SDK](../bot-service-quickstart-create-bot.md).
 You can also use one of the samples provided in the [Bot Framework Samples](https://github.com/Microsoft/BotBuilder-Samples/blob/master/README.md) repository.

 [!INCLUDE [deploy prepare intro](../includes/deploy/snippet-prepare-deploy-intro.md)]

-### 1. Login to Azure
+### 1. Log in to Azure

 [!INCLUDE [deploy az login](../includes/deploy/snippet-az-login.md)]